zachmccabe/zachmccabe.github.io/_travel/travel.md

 No signal?
 Some tactics I like for communicating across [timezones.]

-[Far away and asking dumb questions.]
+Because I am far away and asking [dumb questions.]

 </div>